noam99moyal/fomo-live-bot/README.md

 Hourly copy trading for [FOMO](https://fomo.family)

 Copies traders you already follow on FOMO.
-Size and exits are locked before the bot runs; it does not change them mid-trade.
+Size and exits are locked before the bot runs.

 Starts in paper.
 Real orders only after you type `go live` and the FOMO account is logged in and funded.

 Every stamp and report starts with `mode: paper` or `mode: live`.